Aerobird98/limen/README.md

 This implementation is written ex nihilo and stands for a compact, secure and reliable interpreter for this remarkable language.

-- **It’s compact.** – The implementation is rather compact, readable and logical with friendly comments all the way trough.
+- **It’s compact and clean.** – The implementation is rather compact, readable and logical with friendly comments all the way trough.
 You can skim the whole thing with ease in just an afternoon.

 - **It’s secure and reliable.** – Memory use is dynamic and strictly contained.
 The core uses zero static data and it does not leak memory.
 The implementation has reliable and user-friendly error handling mechanisms in place.